-- 8.64.
+- 8.66.
+Newham's People Powered Places programme is one of the largest participatory budgeting programmes in the country and is recognised as a best practice example of community engagement and participation.
+Formerly known as Community Assemblies, since its launch, the programme has created a total of 16,552 resident engagements.
+Over the last two years, the programme has allocated £1.6 million of Community Infrastructure Levy (CIL) funding to publicly selected projects, many of which relate to green infrastructure enhancements. - 8.67.
 Newham's permanent Citizens Assembly was created in 2021 to discuss initiatives to improve life for residents of the Borough.
 The Assembly selected 'Greening the Borough' as an area that it wanted to investigate in detail through an online poll.
 The Assembly delivered its report to the Council for consideration in August 2021.
-A second Assembly considered 'the 15-minute Neighbourhood' in 2022. - 8.65.
+A second Assembly considered 'the 15-minute Neighbourhood' in 2022. - 8.68.
 Newham Volunteers Service can support local volunteers to increase their skills to enable more participation in green projects, this could include working with existing volunteer groups such as Newham Conservation Volunteers, East Ham Nature Reserve Green Gym, Greenway Orchard, Beckton Corridor Pond and local volunteers from the London National Park City Rangers programme.